wangywUST/wangywust.github.io/CourseNLP2026/lecture_8.md

 It also raises new research questions on how to ensure these agents remain reliable, safe, and efficient.
 Combining reasoning with action is a big step toward more general AI behavior.

 **Key Takeaway:** *Autonomous and tool-using agents extend LLMs beyond text prediction – they can interact with external systems and iteratively plan, making them far more capable on complex, real-world tasks than static prompts.
-This is a major frontier in 2024–2025 LLM research and applications.* The next section will look at another frontier: extending LLMs to **multimodal inputs, especially vision**, which further broadens what these models can do.
+This is a major frontier in 2024–2025 LLM research and applications.*

 ## Conclusion